abenitez69/wxBasic/abLib/abStdIO/README.md

 * `abSTD_PRINT, "text" `  &nbsp; &nbsp;  Writes a text to the system console.
 * `abSTD_CLEAR         `  &nbsp; &nbsp;  Clear the system console.
 * `abSTD_PAUSE         `  &nbsp; &nbsp;  Suspends processing and waits for a key to resume.
-* `abSTD_DELAY, n      `  &nbsp; &nbsp;  Suspends processing and waits n seconds before resuming.
+* `abSTD_DELAY, n      `  &nbsp; &nbsp;  Suspends processing and waits `n` seconds before resuming.
 * `abSTD_INPUT, "label"`  &nbsp; &nbsp;  Returns input from the system console.

 Remark
 ------

-* True console input and output for operating systems is only available in CLI versions of wxBasic via the INPUT and PRINT commands.
-In GUI versions the PRINT command produces output to a virtual console and the INPUT command is disabled.
+* True console input and output for operating systems is only available in *CLI* versions of wxBasic (BVMC) via `INPUT` and `PRINT` commands.
+In *GUI* versions the `PRINT` command produces output to a virtual console and the `INPUT` command is disabled.
+This library enables real system console input and output in any version of wxBasic (*CLI* or *GUI*) on both Windows and Linux OS (not tested on macOS).
 * `abSTD_PRINT` Prints a text to the system's standard output.
-To leave a blank line use an empty text "" .
+To leave a blank line use an empty text "".
 It is the default command and can be omitted by placing only the text.
 The text can also be a variable or a numeric value or any other type of data.
-* `abSTD_CLEAR` Clear all text from the system console.
+* `abSTD_INPUT` Enter a text via the system's standard input.
+The label is a mandatory
+                parameter; if you want to omit it, use an empty text "".
+If a single `abSTD_INPUT` is used in the command list, the function returns a string variable with the entered text.
+On the other hand, if multiple `abSTD_INPUT` are used in the command list, the function returns a list variable.
+Each element in the list corresponds to a string variable in the same order in which they were entered.
+* Using commands `abSTD_PRINT`, `abSTD_CLEAR`, `abSTD_PAUSE` and `abSTD_DELAY` does not
+  generate any output, which is why `abStdIO` is invoked as a procedure.
+* The `abSTD_INPUT` command returns the values ​​entered by the console.
+If at least one `abSTD_INPUT` appears in the command list, `abStdIO` must be invoked as a function.

 Example